A Complete Idiot's Guide to Cuba

 The Cuban Cuisine

 Cuban cuisine is derived from Hispanic and African traditions, but also has influences from the nearby island of Haiti and the Dominican Republic, so it is predominantly Creole and proposes simple meals based on local products.
 There is also a branch of fine cuisine that comes from Europe, mainly France and Spain, and was inherited by the Spanish from colonial times.
-Despite the difficulties of the special period and the loss of values, Cuba actually has a rich culinary tradition.
-Many legacies of this tradition, as well as fine dishes, can be found in fine restaurants or some paladares.
+Despite the current difficulties of finding quality food and the loss of values, Cuba actually has a rich culinary tradition.
+Many legacies of this latter, as well as fine dishes, can be found in fine restaurants or some paladares.
 While, from a home point of view, the dish of choice is the congrí (rice and beans), which accompanies anything else, a bit like in Chinese cuisine, where rice accompanies everything.
 In Cuba there is not much choice of fruits, but the ones that are available are really genuine.
 Good is the national beer and the famous rum.
-In Cuba the Italian and Spanish cuisines are very well represented and reproduced, but you can also find other thematic restaurants, less frequent but equally good.
-For example there is an Iranian restaurant in Vedado.
-It is located in front of the park at 23rd and D.
+In Cuba the Italian and Spanish cuisines are very well represented and reproduced, but you can also find other thematic restaurants.

 Telephone, Telecom and Internet

 If a call is at the recipient's expense (and this is always the case when calling outside Cuba and the line is not international), you must always call through an operator.
 The other option is to have a cell phone.
 With a cell phone you can make international calls but they are quite expensive.
-Lately, Etecsa, the Cuban telecommunication company, proposes promotions, where when you recharge your cell phone line with a credit card through the internet, you receive a bonus, which is variable to the value of the recharge (bonus that applies with recharges from 20 cucs).
-With this bonus it is possible to make calls or send SMS mainly.
-International calls can sometimes be made with the bonus, other times they have half the price.
-The only drawback is that a bonus has a limited time, usually three weeks, if in this time the bonus is not spent, it expires and it is lost.
-Also these promotions do not apply all the time, every two or three weeks there is usually one and it lasts between 3 and 5 days.
-If a recharge is made on these promotion days, then the bonus is received.
-But you are no longer obliged to make these recharges online.
-Some individuals like private Etecsa agents can do it for you.
-These agents usually serve from their homes where a sign clearly indicates it.
+Lately, Etecsa, the Cuban telecommunication company, proposes promotions, where when you recharge your cell phone line with a credit card through the internet, you receive a variable bonus and valuable internet plans.

-The promotion can also include minutes, sms or mobile data bonus.
-Besides, the good news is that whoever receives international calls on a mobile phone in Cuba does not pay.
+In Cuba, who is receiving celluar calls, either national or international, does not pay.
 It's also free if we receive a call from another mobile if that mobile doesn't dial *99 before the number, in that last case, the call is charged to the recipient.
 However, most people communicate internationally through mobile applications, such as WhatsApp, Imo or Telegram.
 WhatsApp is now the most widely used in Cuba.

 Etecsa (Empresa de Telecomunicaciones Cubana Sociedad Anónima) manages all telecommunications services in Cuba.
 At first, mobile services were provided by Cubacel and Cecom.
 Cecom no longer exists and Cubacel has since been merged with ETECSA although both retain their distinctive names.
 Before 2009 only people who had a foreign (and not Cuban) passport could have a cell phone line in their name, in fact they could have up to 3 lines.
 Today it is the other way around: only Cubans and residents can have a cell phone line in their name.
-At first only one, now they can have three again.
-Foreigners cannot have it permanently but only under lease.
-However, the same thing that was done before can be done now: before, Cubans did business with foreigners to have their line.
-Now foreigners must pay any Cuban to have a line and use it.
-Although this is only convenient for foreigners who come to Cuba frequently, since a line expires one year after the last recharge.
+Tourists must rent it.
+A line expires one year after the last recharge.

 The Internet in Cuba

 The internet in Cuba used to be restricted but this is no longer the case.
-With the arrival of mobile data internet the options have become more flexible and now there are interesting packages, including 4G.
-I will not give details about prices and packages because this information is subject to rapid change.
-I will only say that these options have opened up possibilities.
-In addition to mobile data, the internet is available on wifi access, which is present in some parks, public places and hotels.
-This type of internet usually costs 1 cuc per hour, you can get it by purchasing connection coupons or by recharging a permanent Nauta account.
-And finally there is the Nauta Hogar option where it is possible to have an ADSL internet account, however this option is not available in all areas and is not usually very convenient because of the price.
-Personally I think that at this moment the mobile data option is the most flexible and convenient.
-Considering also that this type of internet does not work exclusively on mobiles.
-It is possible to enable a hot spot on the cell phone and connect the computer to the phone's internet via wifi.
+After the arrival of mobile data internet there are interesting internet packages.
+Although there are many others connectivity options in Cuba, personally I think that at this time the mobile data is the most flexible and convenient, even if not always stable.
+For example, it will slow down or completely deteriorate during a blackout.
+If you have a computer, you may configure a hot spot on the cell phone and connect the computer to the phone's internet via wifi.
 The good thing about mobile data internet in Cuba is that it has 4G speed (which allows to download videos at average speeds of 500 kb per second (real!), much faster than from a normal wifi in Cuba) and you can also disable the pay as you go option (an option you can't control) and only spend the mobile data that is left in the package.
 When the package runs out, the internet stops working.
-You can recharge it bery easily, you can buy a package directly from your phone balance.
+You can recharge it bery easily, you can buy a package directly from your phone balance by composing *133#, assuming you have available solde.
 Once again, I invite you to read this page to know more about mobile data in Cuba (and all the details in terms of options and prices).

 What kind of internet is suitable for a tourist?
-Surely wifi, but also mobile data, you just have to devote part of your balance to it.
-Tourists generally do not have permanent Nauta accounts, but most of the time they do not need them.
+Surely wifi, but also mobile data, you just have to make an online recharge.
+Tourists generally do not have permanent Nauta wifi accounts, but most of the time they do not need them.
 Therefore it is advisable that they acquire their coupons in Etecsa centers or in hotels.
 Some hotels have their own internet connection or sell Nauta tickets that can only be used in those hotels.
-The dial-up internet connection is practically not used anymore, the few who still have this unfortunate internet have it anchored to a fixed phone and can no longer be transferred to another line, even if you move to another house!
-Luckily, this old stuff will soon be forgotten.
+The dial-up internet connection is practically not used anymore, as in most countries.

 Dressing in Cuba